 To make a correct anchoring manoeuvre you must therefore consider that you need to longer than you think and more space than you think.

 Remember that the dinghy... has no brakes!
-Keep the engine running for the duration of the manoeuvre so that you can correct the manoeuvre on the move.
+Keep the engine running for the duration of the manoeuvre, precisely so that you can correct it on the run.

 Come on top!

-To find out if you have anchored correctly and can enjoy a dip or a nap without having to be on your toes all the time, just follow this simple practical tip: identify two fixed points, one in front of you and one to the side.
+To find out whether you have anchored correctly and can enjoy a dip or a nap without having to be on the alert all the time, just follow this simple practical tip: identify two fixed points, one in front of you and one to the side.
 Wait a minute.
-If your position in relation to those points does not change, bravo, you have anchored.
-If, on the other hand, you find that you are moving relative to the points you have chosen, it means that you have not anchored correctly and you need to repeat the manoeuvre.
+If your position relative to those points does not change, bravo, you have anchored.
+If, on the other hand, you realise that you are moving with respect to the chosen points, it means that you have not anchored correctly and the manoeuvre must be repeated.

 A general recommendation is always to anchor in shallow waters, considering that the line supplied is not very long; in sandy or not too rocky waters, to avoid running aground.